OpenLocalizationOrg/hyperVTest.it-it/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ms.ContentId: 7dcd6da0-dd72-422d-8752-5eccc8116e02
 title: Managing remote Hyper-V hosts

-#Manage Remote Hyper-V Hosts with Hyper-V Manager
+# Manage Remote Hyper-V Hosts with Hyper-V Manager

+24-Nov update.
 Hyper-V Manager provides tools for diagnosing and managing your local Hyper-V host and a small number of remote hosts.
 This article documents the configuration steps for connecting to Hyper-V hosts using Hyper-V Manager in all supported configurations.

 To connect to a Hyper-V host in Hyper-V Manager, make sure **Hyper-V Manager** is selected in the left hand pane and then select **Connect to Server...** in the right-hand pane.

 ![](media/HyperVManager-ConnectToHost.png)

-##Supported Hyper-V host combinations with Hyper-V Manager
+## Supported Hyper-V host combinations with Hyper-V Manager

 Hyper-V Manager in Windows 10 allows you to manage:
 * Windows 10